AP Explains: What's changing under new data privacy rules

 Years in the making, the rules are prompting companies to rewrite their privacy policies and in some cases, apply the European Union's tougher standards even in the U.S. and other regions where privacy laws are weak.
 Although they take effect as Facebook faces an enormous privacy crisis , that timing is largely coincidental.

-So now companies are flooding their users with notices that aim to better explain their practices and the privacy choices they offer.
-European Union regulators have new powers to go after companies that get too grabby or that don't tell you clearly what they're doing with your data.
+So now companies have been flooding their users with notices that aim to better explain their practices and the privacy choices they offer.
+EU regulators have new powers to go after companies that get too grabby or that don't tell you clearly what they're doing with your data.

 Here's a look at what the rules say and what they mean for consumers in the EU and elsewhere.